 What are the risks and effects of carbon monoxide?
-Carbon Monoxide is the most prevalent cause of accidental poisoning deaths, and poisoning related injury around the world.
+Carbon Monoxide is the most prevalent cause of accidental poisoning deaths, and poisoning related injuries around the world.

 Carbon monoxide is highly dangerous, as it is undetectable to human senses and highly poisonous, killing within minutes or hours depending on the concentration in the air.
 It’s silence and difficult-to-sense properties have gained it the ominous title ‘The Silent Killer.’